 For what it’s worth, very few of the animals and plants in the Galapagos are anywhere near middle gray (the land iguanas and Galapagos Hawk qualify), so consider carrying a small gray card with you.
 Most of the birds are either white or black.
 Most of the reptiles are dark or light tan colored.
 The turtles and tortoises are dark.
 Most of the water-going animals, like the sea lions and turtles, are also quite dark (a few of the sea lions are light tan, which poses another problem on the sand).
 The settings youï’ll find the animals in ranges from black lava to white sand, with very little middle values in between.
 The sky ranges from foggy white to bright, but still quite light, blue.
 The ocean is generally darkly colored.

 You might think a matrix meter will take all that into account.
-Don't count on it.
+Don't count on it, though the Nikon matrix meter does a decent job in the Galapagos (the other cameras I’ve used do a less good job, in my experience in the islands).
 More so than just about any place except the lava fields in Hawaii, I find matrix meters have a tough time figuring out the perfect exposure in the Galapagos.
 They'll often be close, but something about all that dark rock and dark animals and bright sky just isn't in their design to handle spot on.

 Manual film cameras aren’t a bad choice.
 More often than not you’ll have time to set manual exposure, focus manually, and make any other adjustments you might need to with an older, mechanical SLR.
 You might miss a picture or two from time to time while you fiddle with dials, but those of us with modern automatic cameras probably miss a shot or two when we trust the camera’s settings religiously.

 No matter what camera you choose as your main one, there are two absolute rules you should follow: